cytoai/autotuner/README.md

 # Autotuner.js
-Model selection and hyper-parameter tuning module.
+Autotuner is a machine learning model selection and hyper-parameter tuning module.
 Uses a Bayesian optimization approach to pick most promising hyperparameters.

 # Getting Started